kuldep-cloud/dynamiclinknewdemo/README.md

 Firebase config

     Firebase Dynamic Links provides a rich feature for handling deep linking for applications and websites.
     The best part is that Firebase deep linking is free, for any scale.
     Dynamic Links instead of redirecting the user to the playstore bring-in Optimal User Experience by also navigating him to the Intended Equivalvent content in web/app apparently contributing to building ,improving and growing application for multiple platform domains.

 Setup & Initial Configuration

       In order to send Firebase Dynamic Links, We need to create a firebase project for the Firebase Dynamic Links from firebase.google.com by logging in with your Google account

-Click on Add Project Button (+) initiating firebase project creation process.
+     1.Click on Add Project Button (+) initiating firebase project creation process.

-Select the appropriate name for the project entering continue further

-You can either select the firebase analytics and then clicking on Continue Project.
+     2.Select the appropriate name for the project entering continue further 3.You can either select the firebase analytics and then clicking on Continue Project.
 Firebase Project is now created and ready to use .

 This Progress indicator will show before the dashboard indicating success.